This post is also on:

 February 1630.
 Dutch ships and cannons once again enter Brazilian waters.

-This time they invade Pernambuco, the world’s largest sugar producer at the time.
-They land on the coast of Pernambuco and conquer Olinda and Recife with relative ease.
+This time they invaded Pernambuco, the world’s largest sugar producer at the time.
+They land on the Pernambuco coast and conquer Olinda and Recife with relative ease.

-The then governor Matias de Albuquerque retreated inland with men and weapons and founded the Arraial do Bom Jesus, a fortification from where the attacks on the invaders started.
+The then governor Matias de Albuquerque retreated inland with men and weapons and founded the Arraial do Bom Jesus, a fortification from where the attacks on the invaders began.

-As in the invasion of Bahia, the Luso-Brazilians adopted the war of ambushes in an attempt to prevent the Dutch from penetrating the lands where most of the mills were located.
+As in the invasion of Bahia, the Portuguese-Brazilians adopted a war of ambushes in an attempt to prevent the Dutch from penetrating the lands where most of the mills were located.

-Resistance, however, did not stop the Dutch advance, which even received support from local residents, such as Antônio Fernandes Calabar.
+The resistance, however, did not stop the Dutch advance, and they even received support from local residents, such as Antônio Fernandes Calabar.
 The collaboration, much more than treason, was aimed at getting rid of Portuguese rule.

-Defeated, Matias Albuquerque set fire to the cane fields around him and left for Alagoas.
-However, he managed to arrest Calabar and had him executed.
+Defeated, Matias Albuquerque set fire to the cane fields around him and retreated to Alagoas.
+Before he did, however, he managed to arrest Calabar and had him executed.

-Seven years later, in 1637, the West India Company decided to rebuild the mills in order to make a profit from Brazilian sugar.
-To lead this project, it sent Count João Maurício de Nassau-Siegen to Brazil with the title of Governor-General.
+Seven years later, in 1637, the West India Company decided to rebuild the mills with the aim of making a profit from Brazilian sugar again.
+To lead this project, it sent Count João Maurício de Nassau-Siegen to Brazil with the title of governor-general.

 The accumulation of wealth by the West India Company was reflected in the administration and reconstruction of Recife, the capital of Dutch Brazil.
-Nassau had the ability to invite a few plantation owners to participate in the administration.
+Nassau had the ability to invite some plantation owners to take part in the administration.

-He did not offer them important posts, but he did not ignore their demands.
-He maintained religious tolerance without forcing the Portuguese-Brazilian settlers to convert to Dutch Protestantism.
+He didn’t offer them important positions, but he didn’t ignore their demands.
+He maintained religious tolerance, without forcing the Portuguese-Brazilian settlers to convert to the Protestantism of the Dutch.

-In his eagerness to understand Brazil better, Maurício de Nassau sent 46 scholars, painters and scientists from Holland to study and record the characteristics of the land, given the curiosity aroused by the rich fauna and natural beauty of the region.
+In his eagerness to better understand Brazil, Maurício de Nassau sent 46 scholars, painters and scientists from Holland to study and record the characteristics of the land, given the curiosity aroused by the region’s rich fauna and natural beauty.

 The Dutch were pioneers in this type of study of Brazil.

 The first astronomical observatory in the Americas was built in Recife.
-Maurício de Nassau also tried to give the colony greater economic autonomy so as not to be too dependent on the foreign market.
+Maurício de Nassau also tried to give the colony greater economic autonomy so that it wouldn’t depend too much on foreign markets.

 In 1640, Portugal gained independence from Spain.

-In August 1645, the Luso-Brazilian settlers won an important victory at Monte das Tabocas.
+In August 1645, the Portuguese-Brazilian settlers won an important victory at Monte das Tabocas.

 The government of Bahia sent aid and Recife was besieged.
 The victory, however, failed to dislodge the Dutch, who were very well garrisoned by sea.
 The fighting continued for three years.

 At the end of 1648, the Dutch suffered a major defeat in the Battle of Guararapes.
-Even so, Recife remains in the hands of the West India Company.
+Even so, Recife remained in the hands of the West India Company.

-The international situation, however, helps to end the stalemate in the conflict between the Dutch and settlers in Brazil.
+The international situation, however, helped to end the impasse in the conflict between the Dutch and the settlers in Brazil.

-England declared war on the Netherlands in the dispute over the hegemony of the seas.
+England declared war on Holland in the dispute over the hegemony of the seas.

-The English even aided the anti-Dutch rebels in Brazil.
+The English even helped the anti-Dutch rebels in Brazil.

-The Portuguese rulers took advantage of the weakening of the invaders and sent a large reinforcement to the colonists in Brazil at the end of 1653.
+The Portuguese rulers took advantage of the weakening of the invaders and sent a large reinforcement to the settlers in Brazil at the end of 1653.
 Finally, in January 1654, the Dutch surrendered.

-The period of Dutch rule in Brazil was over.
-But it was not until 1661 that the Dutch government recognised that it no longer had any rights over Brazil.
+That was the end of Dutch rule in Brazil.
+But it wasn’t until 1661 that the Dutch government recognised that it no longer had rights over Brazil.

 The Dutch invasion of Salvador in 1624

-Bahia.ws – Tourism and Travel Guide to Salvador, Bahia and the Northeast of Brazil
+Bahia.ws – Tourist Guide to Salvador, Bahia and the Northeast